GreenPiecebyVega/Server/README.md

 # Green Piece by VegaSoft :brazil:

-Windows users has to set before cloning the project
+Windows users has to set git autocrlf to input before **cloning the project**
 ```console
 git config --global core.autocrlf input
 ```